seracio/xstream-connect/README.md

 ## Why don't you use [cycle.js](https://cycle.js.org)?

-[cycle.js](https://cycle.js.org) is neat, but we kinda like the React/redux architecture... and also tired of the growing complexity of the redux layer when you want to manage asynchronicity.
+[cycle.js](https://cycle.js.org) is neat, but we kinda like the React/redux architecture... and are also tired of the growing complexity of the redux layer when you want to manage asynchronicity.

 ## License